kowusu01/AIWeedDetectionClient/README.md

-## The application
+## 1. The application
-The Weed detection application is an AI image classification consisting of three parts:

-## Web frontend
-This is a React application built with ChakraUI components.
-It allows clients to upload a lawn image and sends it to a backend api for analysis.

-### Image analysis request
-The request can be an uploaded image (bytes) or it can be a filename of one of the test files hosted in my Azure storage account.

-## FastAPI backend
-This consists of a FastAPI backend written in Python that communicates with the AI model in Azure using the Azure Vision SDK.
-The API receives image analysis requests from the frontend application and sends the image to an AI model in Azure to analyze ther image for presence of weed/grass.
-The response is sent back to the frontend application.

-## AI Object Detection model using Custom Azure AI Vision
-This module consists of a custom trained AI model using sample images of lawn with grass and weed.

-### Image analysis response
-Upon succesful analysis, the model returns an array of detected areas of grass and/or weed from the image.
-In addition, the confidence levels for the predicted areas are also returned.
+The Weed detection application is an AI image classification applicsation It take an image of a lawn and sends it to a custom AI model in Azure for analysis.
+The result is an annotated image that identifies areas within the image that contains grass or weed weed, with thier respective confidence levels for the predictions.

 # Sample analysis